MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 For this blog post, we'll create a fictitious scenario with a minimum number of rules exhibiting the problem found in the real use case described above.

-Imagine we use a g2p mapping to modify some spelling rules, and the same sequence of letters might get mapped differently depending on the context it is found in.
+Imagine we use a g2p mapping to modify some spelling rules, where the same sequence of letters is mapped differently depending on context.
 In our minimal example, we want to handle "in" as follows:
- - when the string "atin" occurs, it should be replaced by "etin", and that "in" should not be further modified;
+ - when the string "atin" occurs, it should be replaced by "etin", and the resulting "in" should not be further modified;
  - when "in" occurs before "a" or "e", it should remain as "in";
  - otherwise, "in" should be changed to "an" (catch-all rule).